leekchan/gtf/README.md

 ### [Beego](http://beego.me/) integration

 Add these three lines before "beego.Run()" in your main() function.
-This code snippet injects gtf functions into beego's FuncMap.
+This code snippet will inject gtf functions into beego's FuncMap.

 ```Go
 for k, v := range gtf.GtfFuncMap {